-You can launch polls inside the Zoom meeting.
+You can launch polls inside most videoconferencing tools.
 Options include single choice, multiple choice, short answer, and rank order polls.
+You can also use polling tools external to the videoconferencing software and share the link to access with students.
 Launch a poll to check that learners are understanding what you are teaching.

-Note: You can create polls in advance of your class.
-See the Polling for Meeting guide.
+With most polling tools, you can create the polls in advance of the class.